minimaxir/textgenrnn/README.md

 A developer of the new to the passenger in the developer of the passing the passed to the back of the privation from the private to be and in the control and and the developer of the back of the str
 ```

-The model weights are extremely small (845 KB on disk), and they can easily be saved and loaded into a new textgenrnn instance.
-As a result, you can create models which have been trained on hundreds of passes through the data.
+The model weights are very small (845 KB on disk), and they can easily be saved and loaded into a new textgenrnn instance.
+As a result, you can play with models which have been trained on hundreds of passes through the data.

 ```python
 textgen_2 = textgenrnn('hacker_news_500_epochs.hdf5')